 Addiction Expert Designated White House Champion of Change

 President Obama’s father was an alcoholic whose drunken driving killed a friend and put the elder Obama in the hospital with two broken legs.
-That unfortunate bit of history may help explain the White House’s interest in addiction, which includes honoring BU addiction expert Daniel Alford.
+That unfortunate bit of history may help explain the White House’s interest in addiction, which includes honoring BU addiction expert Daniel Alford with a visit there on August 5.

 Alford (SPH’86, MED’92), a School of Medicine associate professor, is the medical director of MASBIRT (Massachusetts Screening, Brief Intervention, Referral and Treatment), a federally funded program at Boston Medical Center and seven other hospitals and community health centers in the state that screens for risky alcohol, tobacco, and drug use.
 “When you come to see your doctor for your diabetes management or hypertension or just for your annual visit, you’ll be asked questions about unhealthy substance use,” Alford says.

-Alford was in Washington August 5, courtesy of Obama’s Champions of Change program, which hosts weekly White House visits for innovators in various fields.
+Alford will be in Washington Friday, courtesy of Obama’s Champions of Change program, which hosts weekly White House visits for innovators in various fields.
+He’ll participate in a roundtable with federal drug policy experts, write a short blog entry about his work, and film a short biographical piece for the White House website.

 Through MASBIRT, BMC and participating organizations now have trained health promotion advocates, who work throughout the institutions, from primary care offices to emergency rooms, screening people for risky substance use and assessing what the next step should be to help those with problems.
 The goal is to identify people at risk of addiction before the addiction consumes them, an approach that Alford says has been overlooked by the medical establishment.
 “If we waited for patients with kidney disease to need dialysis, that would be malpractice,” he says.
 “That’s kind of what we’ve done with addiction.
 We basically ignore unhealthy substance use until the person’s coming in with alcoholism or drug addiction.”

 Alford, who joined the BU faculty in 1996, also leads BMC’s program to train medical residents in a new (for nonpsychiatric doctors) subspecialty, addiction medicine.
 BMC recently appointed its first addiction resident, one of only 20 such residents nationwide.
-Bostonia spoke with Alford about his work and the August 5 event.
+BU Today spoke with Alford about his work and Friday’s event.

 Alford: Certainly some doctors were doing it before.
 But there are ways of asking it, and then there are ways of asking it.
 You can say, “You don’t drink or use drugs, right?” as opposed to asking it with questions that have been shown to be more reliable.
 When you phrase a question as, “How often do you do something?” it normalizes it, and patients feel more comfortable answering.